nagix/mini-tokyo-3d/docs/user-guide/plugins.md

 <img :src="$withBase('/images/gtfs-plugin.jpg')" style="width: 580px;">

-This plugin displays transit routes and vehicles on the the Mini Tokyo 3D map based on [GTFS](https://gtfs.org) datasets and GTFS Realtime feeds.
-As with trains and aircrafts, hovering the mouse pointer over a vehicle or tapping it will display detailed information about the vehicle.
+This plugin displays transit routes and vehicles on the Mini Tokyo 3D map based on [GTFS](https://gtfs.org) datasets and GTFS Realtime feeds.
+As with trains and airplanes, hovering the mouse pointer over a vehicle or tapping it will display detailed information about the vehicle.
 Clicking or tapping on a vehicle toggles the tracking mode on, and the screen automatically moves to follow the vehicle's movement.
 Due to the relatively heavy load and large memory requirements, use on a high performance device is recommended.

 For more information, please visit [Mini Tokyo 3D GTFS Plugin GitHub Repository](https://github.com/nagix/mt3d-plugin-gtfs).